 When you are experiencing knee pain, you may wonder what to do.
 Fortunately, there are several options to help alleviate pain and promote healing.

-If you’re suffering from knee pain, you may benefit from the following list of things you can try.
+If you’re suffering from knee pain, the following list of remedies may help.

 Have you been experiencing pain in your knee joints?
-Knock pain can occur for many reasons, but one of the most common causes is cycling.
+Knock pain can occur for many reasons, but cycling is one of the most common causes.
 Whether you ride a road bike, mountain bike, or BMX, there are a few things that you can do to prevent and ease knee pain.

 If you’re an avid cyclist, chances are you’ve experienced knee pain at some point.
 This usually occurs when the cartilage wears away.
-From time to time, you may even need surgery to repair the knee joint.
+Occasionally, you may even need surgery to repair the knee joint.

 Luckily, there are many things you can do to prevent knee pain and make your cycling experience much more enjoyable.

-I’m not sure I can describe what my knee pain feels like.
-It hurts to walk and ride my bike.
-It’s painful to run.
-When I stand up, it hurts to bend my knee.
+I’m not sure I can describe my knee pain.
+It hurts to walk and ride my bike, to run, and to bend my knee when I stand up.
 It’s very uncomfortable.

 As someone diagnosed with tendonitis, I’ve learned how to help myself recover from these injuries.
 Here are some things I’ve discovered to work for me.